FoodEfficiency/FoodEfficiency.github.io/_en/about_how we work.md

 # How we work

-The key word through working relationships and projects are knowledge sharing and value creation and this is what drives my mind-set and approach to new tasks.
+The key word through working relationships and projects is knowledge sharing and value creation and this is what drives my mind-set and approach to new tasks.

 When implementing a standard or documenting an organisations sustainability performance, it must provide value for the company, its strategy, in the context in which it is located and among its employees and stakeholders.